-This net reduction in value of caste-proximate M&A deals is confirmed when we examine CARs of the combined entity in Table 8 below.
-Recall that CAR of the combined firm is a market value weighted average of the acquirer and target CARs.
+This net smaller value of caste-proximate M&A deals is confirmed when we examine CARs of the combined entity in Table Recall that CAR of the combined firm is a market value weighted average of the acquirer and target CARs.
 The caste proximity variable is significant using all of the caste proximity measures for varna.
-In column 1 of Table 8, we note the negative and statistically significant coefficient on same-varna measure: if the acquirer and target firm boards share the same dominant varna, then the announcement day CARs of the combined firm are on average 2.2% lower than for mergers in which the two boards do not share a dominant varna.
+In column 1 of Table Recall we note the negative and statistically significant coefficient on same-varna measure: if the acquirer and target firm boards share the same dominant varna, then the announcement day CARs of the combined firm are on average 2.2% lower than for mergers in which the two boards do not share a dominant varna.
 In column 5, we observe that for a one level increase in the hierarchal distance between the dominant varna of the acquirer and target boards respectively, the combined firm CAR increases 0.7%.

 These results indicate that the market penalizes caste-proximate firm pairs.
-This is consistent with the market's suspicion of agency or optimism bias dominating any information benefits that accrue from the caste-proximity of the target and acquirer firm boards.
+This is consistent with the market's suspicion of agency dominating any information benefits that accrue from the caste-proximity of the target and acquirer firm boards.
 Note also that our results indicate that CARs for acquirer, target, and merged firms fall significantly only in specifications using varna based measures of caste proximity.
-This differs from our findings in section 4 where both varna and jati proximity
+This differs from our findings in section 4 where both varna and jati proximity were highly significant drivers of the likelihood of two firms entering an M&A deal.
+These different findings are quite intuitive, however, given that jati is the more relevant caste identity for people but is also likely more difficult to discern.
+Individuals feel stronger affinity toward others if they are of the same jati than if they are of the same varna.
+Marriages also tend to be within-jati.
+Finally, last names are indicative of jati; and through that, indirectly of varna.
+However, due to the large number of jatis, while we would expect an individual to be able to identify a member of her own jati, the market is less likely to be able to discern jatis and thus reacts to the easier to discern varna.

-$^{25}\mathrm{The}$ market value is measured 43 days prior to the announcement of the deal.
+19The market value is measured 43 days prior to the announcement of the deal.